NicholasJRodriguez/Nicholas-Rodriguez-Showcase/Notebooks/Understanding the Electric Vehicle Landscape in the State of Washington/README.md

 # Launch Jupyter and open the notebook
-jupyter notebook "Notebooks/Understanding the Electric Vehicle Landscape in the State of Washington Code.ipynb" This runs all cells sequentially (Cell → Run All) to reproduce the analysis, visualizations and model outputs.
+jupyter notebook "Notebooks/Understanding the Electric Vehicle Landscape in the State of Washington Code.ipynb"

+Then runs all cells sequentially (Cell → Run All) to reproduce the analysis, visualizations and model outputs.